sungsoo/sungsoo.github.io/_posts/2014-01-19-full-persistence.md

     is space in node, just add mod entry. else:
 	- **m = new Node()**.
-Split the contents of node *n*’s mod log into *two* parts following the diagram figure [version-split].
+Split the contents of node *n*’s mod log into *two* parts following the diagram figure 3.
 Partitioning into subtrees rather than arbitrarily is required.

-        Now node *m* has some of the mods of the internal tree in Figure [version-split], and node *n* retains the ‘older’ half of the updates.
+	- Now node *m* has some of the mods of the internal tree in Figure 3, and node *n* retains the ‘older’ half of the updates.
 	- from the ‘old’ mod entries in node *n*, compute the latest values of each field and write them into the data and back pointer section of node *m*.
 	- recursively update all (up to) *d + p + (d + p + 1)* forward and
         backward pointers of neighbors.
 	- insert new version to our version tree representation.

+#### Figure 3.
+Splitting a tree-shaped version genealogy into two subtrees
 ![](http://sungsoo.github.com/images/VersionSplitting.png)